BadOPCode/log-skidder/README.md

 The handler decides what it wants to do with the event given to it.
 For example a handler could choose to send to remote logger any errors that come from a particular app name but ignore everything else.
 Here is an example of adding a handler in Log Skidder.
 ```
-skid.handlers.addHandler(newEvent => {
+skid.handlers.add(newEvent => {
     if (newEvent.eventType === 'error') {
         remoteLogger(newEvent);
     }
 });
 ```
-But if you want to list off all the events based off of either event type or app name you can do that in the handler object via a method called search().
+But if you want to list off all the events based off of either event type or app name you can do that via the method called search().
 The search method takes a single object parameter.
-This object can optionally specify either the appName or the eventType, or both.
+This object can optionally specify either the groupName or the eventType, or both.
 For an example.
 ```
+skid.search({
+    groupName: "My App",
+    eventType: "warn",
+})

+OR

 skid.handlers.search({
-    appName: "My App",
+    groupName: "My App",
     eventType: "warn",
 });
 ```